 The bottom line: Aluminum is cheaper, easier to cut and shape, and takes a finish better.
-Stainless Steel is more expensive and harder to shape, but has great resistance to corrosion and is extremely hard wearing.
-It also looks good as it is and will need a minimum of maintenance to stay that way.
+Stainless steel is more expensive, harder to shape, has great resistance to corrosion, is extremely hard wearing, and has minimum maintenance.
+Learn how to maintain aluminum diamond plate and stainless steel.